stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 There are now data file formats that are open, standardized and portable.
 If possible, use these formats, and avoid older formats.
 Modern formats are standardized, can be reliably read by many different systems and can be processed efficiently, even with large quantities of data.
 Some older formats are not standardized, which means that different systems can write different variations, which then cause errors when you move data between systems.

+If you need to work with other data formats, consider using a modern file format in your application and adding features to import data or generate exports in other formats when necessary.
+For example, DuckDB and Pandas include features to import and export data to files in Excel formats.

+> Use [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax for formatted text.
+Structured data formats can handle Markdown documents as strings, since Markdown uses plain-text.

 ### Modern Data Formats

 If possible, use [JSON](https://en.wikipedia.org/wiki/JSON) for structured data.
 It is a plain-text format for data objects.
 You can then also use these file formats: